Nothing happens when I send requests to my API.

 HTTP Request Maker

 These errors are typically caused by a few different issues, each discussed in more detail below.
-Before continuing, it is recommended to open your browser's developer console.
+Before continuing open your browser's developer console so you can get the exact error message.

 Where are requests sent from?